Bitterlin/easy_absence_scheduling_App/README.md

 # easy_absence_scheduling_App
-This little Python app enables small businesses to manage sick and absent employees.
-It is one of my first projects and I look forward to professionals who can give feedback.
-No consideration was given to security and encryption in the project and is only used as a training project.
+This little Python app enables small businesses to manage sick and absent employees.<br>It is one of my first projects and I look forward to professionals who can give feedback.<br>No consideration was given to security and encryption in the project and is only used as a training project.

-Made for: Windows
+Made for: Windows<br>
-Programming language: Python
+Programming language: Python<br>
-GUI: tkinter
+GUI: tkinter<br>

-Attention:
+<br><br>
+Attention:<br>
-Gui written in German.
+Gui written in German.<br>